Slow passage through a transcritical bifurcation in piecewise linear differential systems: canard explosion and enhanced delay: Proof of the main results

 \subsection{Proof of \Cref{th:main1}}

-In the next Lemma we describe the evolution of the orbit passing through the point
+In the next lemma we describe the evolution of the orbit passing through the point

-where the flow of system \eqref{eq:transBif} is tangent to the line $\{x=0\}$.
-Hence, as we geometrically show in \cref{fig:lm1.smconnection}(a) and next prove, this orbit delimits the set of orbits that intersect the quadrant $Q_1$ from that which do not.
+where the flow of System \eqref{eq:transBif} is tangent to the line $\{x=0\}$.
+Hence, as we geometrically show in \Cref{fig:lm1.smconnection}(a) and next prove, this orbit delimits the set of orbits that intersect the quadrant $Q_1$ from that which do not.

-\begin{lemma} Let $\varphi(t;\mathbf{p}_t)$ be the solution of system~\eqref{eq:transBif} with initial condition $\mathbf{p}_t$. \begin{itemize} \item [a)] For $t\geq -\lambda$, the solution $\varphi(t;\mathbf{p}_t)$ is contained in $Q_4$, and $\varphi(-\lambda;\mathbf{p}_t)=(\varepsilon(\lambda-1)-\varepsilon (e^{\lambda}-2),0)^T$. \item [b)] For $\tau_t = \frac {\rho}{\varepsilon}+1$ then, $d(\varphi(\tau_t;\mathbf{p}_t), {\mathcal{S}}_{a,\varepsilon}^{+} \cap \dout_a) = O(e^{-\frac {\rho}{\varepsilon}})$. \end{itemize} \end{lemma} \begin{proof} The solution $\varphi(t;\mathbf{p}_t)$ is tangent to $\{x=0\}$ at $\mathbf{p}_t$.
+\begin{lemma} Let $\varphi(t;\mathbf{p}_t)$ be the solution of System~\eqref{eq:transBif} with initial condition $\mathbf{p}_t$. \begin{itemize} \item [a)] For $t\geq -\lambda$, the solution $\varphi(t;\mathbf{p}_t)$ is contained in $Q_4$, and $\varphi(-\lambda;\mathbf{p}_t)=(\varepsilon(\lambda-1)-\varepsilon (e^{\lambda}-2),0)^T$. \item [b)] For $\tau_t = \frac {\rho}{\varepsilon}+1$ then, $d(\varphi(\tau_t;\mathbf{p}_t), {\mathcal{S}}_{a,\varepsilon}^{+} \cap \dout_a) = O(e^{-\frac {\rho}{\varepsilon}})$. \end{itemize} \end{lemma} \begin{proof} The solution $\varphi(t;\mathbf{p}_t)$ is tangent to $\{x=0\}$ at $\mathbf{p}_t$.
 In fact,

 Therefore, $\varphi(t;\mathbf{p}_t)$ is locally contained in $Q_4$.
 The time derivative of the first coordinate is negative for $t>0$, since the second coordinate is always increasing, we conclude that the solution is contained in $Q_4$ for $t\geq 0$.
 Similarly, for $t<0$ the first and the second coordinates of the solution decreases.
-As long as $t> -\lambda$, the second coordinate still positive, and hence it will be contained in $Q_4$.
+As long as $t> -\lambda$, the second coordinate remains positive, and hence the corresponding part of the orbit will be contained in $Q_4$.
 To finish the proof of the statement (a) we compute $\varphi(-\lambda; \mathbf{p}_t)$ straightforwardly from the expression of the flow in $Q_4$ given in \eqref{eq:theFlows-x}-\eqref{eq:theFlows-y}.
-The proof of the statement (b) in the Lemma follows directly from evaluating the flow in $Q_4$ at the corresponding times. \end{proof}
+The proof of the statement (b) follows directly from evaluating the flow in $Q_4$ at the corresponding times. \end{proof}